About Discover Mexico

 Two Perspectives on Mexico

-Scott · American · San Diego, CA · First Mexico City trip: 2015
+Scott · American · San Diego, CA · First Mexico trip: 1999

 I've been turned away at a cenote for the wrong sunscreen.
 I've paid MXN 180 for a Cenote Ik Kil ticket after driving past vendors selling water for MXN 80.
 I've eaten the same mole negro three times in one day in Oaxaca because I couldn't stop.
 I've ridden the ADO first class from TAPO to Oaxaca in the window seat at night, watching the mountains appear in the headlights.